Code source: Patrick Kunzmann

-In this example, we will obtain the secondary structure of the transketolase crystal structure (PDB: 1QGD) in four different ways and visualize it using a customized feature map.
+In this example, we will obtain the secondary structure of the transketolase crystal structure (PDB: 1QGD) in three different ways and visualize it using a customized feature map.

 At first, we will write draw functions for visualization of helices and sheets in feature maps.